savob/savobajic.ca/content/projects/work/_index.md

 title: "Work Projects"
 date: 2022-01-02T23:30:32-05:00
 draft: false
-summary: "These are projects I undertook during my employment.
-I have been granted permission to disclose these projects by my respective supervisors."
+summary: "Projects I undertook during my employment.
+I have asked for, and have been granted permission to disclose each project here."
 ---

 # Work Projects

-These are projects I undertook during my employment.
-I have been granted permission to disclose these projects by my respective supervisors.
+Projects I undertook during my employment.
+I have asked for, and have been granted permission to disclose each project here.